-I've been hacked!
-Who do I call?
+You've been hacked - do you know who to call?

 Cybercrime can be particularly difficult to investigate and prosecute because it often crosses legal jurisdictions and even international boundaries.
 According to the 2015 Verizon Data Breach Report, intrusions go undetected more than 200 days from the actual event.
-Some criminals disband one criminal operation-only to start up a new activity with a new tactic -before an incident even comes to the attention of the authorities.
+Some criminals disband one criminal operation - only to start up a new activity with a new tactic - before an incident even comes to the attention of the authorities.
 Once you believe you have been the victim of a cybercrime, it's important to report it and to protect the evidence.